przemub/BeKlondike/README.md

-BeSpider
+BeKlondike
 ========

-A spider solitaire clone for the Haiku Operating System.
+A klondike solitaire clone for the Haiku Operating System.

 To compile simply open a Terminal window, cd to the source directory and type 'make'.